 The MAC may change or update this policy occasionally.
 Any changes will be made available through an update to this document on our website.
 This policy is effective from January 2018 and was last updated in January 2019.

 We want you to enjoy the communications you receive from the MAC.
 To make sure you always get the relevant information, here’s our promise to you:

 · You’ll exclusively hear about shows, exhibitions, offers, jobs at the MAC and other news

 · We won’t email you more than twice a month

 · You’ll receive our season brochure in the post twice a year, at most

 · We’ll only send you information that we think is relevant to you & your interests

-· We’ll always protect your personal information and never pass on data to a third party.
+· We’ll always protect your personal information and never pass on your information to a third party without your consent.

 · You can unsubscribe, update or change your preferences at any time

 We promise to use the information we collect about you in accordance with the General Data Protection Regulation (GDPR, 2018), the Data Protection Act (2018) and the Privacy and Electronic Communications Regulations (PECR, 2003).
 We aim to be clear about how we handle your data and not do anything you wouldn’t reasonably expect.